 Managing someone else’s affairs

-There may be a point in your life where you are unable to manage your finances and need someone to do this for you.
+There may be a point in your life when you can’t manage your finances and need someone to do this for you.
 If you care for a family member or friend, you may need to manage their finances or other affairs when they’re unable to do so.
-For example because you or the person you care for are:
+For example, because you or the person you care for are:

 - unable to make decisions for themselves because of mental illness (This is known as loss of mental capacity)